strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 strapi export
 ```

 The exported file is automatically named using the format `export_YYYYMMDDHHMMSS` with the current date and timestamp.
-Alternately,you can specify the filename directly after the `export` command.
+Alternately, you can specify the filename directly after the `export` command.
 The following table provides all of the available options as command line flags:

 | Option           | Type    | Description                                                                                                                             | default |
 |------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------|---------|